Dear Dr. K,

 In your husband’s case, if he is not interested in having an affair, he should stop indicating to other women that this is what he wants to do.

-It sort of isn’t the point that he is not doing anything physical.
-The point is that he is placing him himself, strategically in order to engage with attractive others.
+It isn’t the point that he is not doing anything physical.
+The point is that he is positioning himself strategically to engage with attractive others.

 Are you having a great sex life?
 Does his disability in any way interfere with his sexual functioning?
-It may be likely that his efforts are to arouse himself if only through his own version of fantasy play.
+His efforts are likely to arouse him, if only through his own version of fantasy play.

-However, real live women are an inappropriate target for his self arousing games.
+However, real-life women are an inappropriate target for his self-arousing games.

 While I don’t recommend it, I can’t help but wonder how he would feel If you got all dressed up one weekend night and when asked where you were going, you replied “I’m going to hang out at a dating bar in order to attract men’s attention.”